LeonBrindley/DAISY/README.md

 ## Dataset

-The labelled datasets can be found in `Dataset/CSV`.
+All dataset-related scripts and data can be found in the `Dataset` directory.

 The raw JPEG files of the image fragments used in the dataset can be downloaded [here](https://sensor-cdt-group-project.s3.eu-north-1.amazonaws.com/data.zip).

 ## ML Models

+The ML model implementation, experiment scripts, notebooks and HPC configurations can be found in the `Model` directory.

 You can download the weights (`model.pth` file) for our best ML models using the links below.